Updated 5 months ago

 We estimate that a 15 kWh SOLIX X1 system will cost about $9,750 before installation costs.
 Anker does not publish the cost of the X1, so our cost estimate is based on what our experts know about the pricing of Anker's consumer-grade solar battery backup systems.

 That estimate equates to $650 per kWh of storage for the whole system, which is significantly less than the average cost of solar batteries.
+It's even slightly cheaper than the cost of a Tesla Powerwall, which is known as one of the most affordable home storage options.
 The price of the SOLIX X1 can also be reduced by solar battery incentives.

 The main benefit of the low price is that you can add a second X1 Power module and two other battery packs to double the power output to 12 kW with 20 kWh of energy storage capacity, spending less than you would for a similar-sized system from another brand.